mm80843/T3.5/docs/Risk/PBN__Risk_1097.md

 # __Privacy__

+## Name of the risk

+Risk of data breaches, unauthorized access to private health records.

+## Description of the risk

+Managing databases with private health records in encrypted form poses challenges for data security and access control.

 ## Mitigations of this risk

 * [Implement strong encryption and access control measures, comply with data privacy regulations.](https://github.com/mm80843/T3.5/blob/main/docs/RiskMitigation/PBN__RiskMitigation_1544.md)